upbound/docs/content/xp-arch-framework/building-apis/building-apis-compositions.md

 ## Layering Composite Resources

 Composite resources are user-defined.
 You can layer composite resources on one another by crafting your composition implementations to compose both managed resources _and_ composite resources.
-Notice in the example below, this defines a composition that composes four _other_ composite resources (_XCompositeAmplify_, _XCompositeCognito_, _XCompositeGateway_, and _XCompositeFunction_)
+Notice in the example below, it defines a composition that composes four _other_ composite resources (_XCompositeAmplify_, _XCompositeCognito_, _XCompositeGateway_, and _XCompositeFunction_)

 ```yaml
 apiVersion: apiextensions.crossplane.io/v1